thomasobrien99/basicJSexercises/README.md

 1. Define a function called `stringCapitalize` that takes a string as an argument and returns the same string with the first letter of each word capitalized.
 Assume that each individual word is separated by only one space.
 1. Define a function called `evenNumbers` that takes an arbitrary integer as an argument, from 0 to 100, and outputs all the even integers from 0 to that arbitrary number.
 1. Define a function called `isDivisible` that takes two arguments and returns a boolean.
 Return true if the first argument is divisible by the second; otherwise, return false.
-1. **Bonus**: Write a function called `oddNumbers` that takes a random integer, from 0 to 100.
-If the number is greater than 40 then output all the odd integers from 40 to the random number.
+1. **Bonus**: Write a function called `oddNumbers` that takes an arbitrary integer as an argument, from 0 to 100.
+If the number is greater than 40 then output all the odd integers from 40 to the arbitrary number.
 If the number is less than 40, output all the odd integers from 0 to 40.